 The assumptions were updated beginning with the actuarial valuation as of July 1, 2020 based on an experience study covering the period of July 1, 2014 through July 1, 2019.
 The investment return assumption was decreased from 7.00% to 6.50% beginning with the actuarial valuation as of July 1, 2022

-The employer rate to the System is the statutory ccontribution rate of 20.70% of payroll.
-The statutory employer and empoyee contributions will each increase by 0.5% of pay every year from January 1, 2023 to January 1, 2025, ultimately increasing both by 1.5% of pay.
+The employer rate to the System is the current statutory contribution rate of 21.20% of payroll.
+The statutory employer and employee contributions will each increase by an additional 0.5% of pay in January 1, 2025.

 JSND